iamkirankumaryadav/Library/AI/Natural Language Processing.md

 - GloVe analyzes the ratios of co-occurrence probabilities between words. e.g. Ice co-occurs with solid.
 - GloVe starts by creating a co-occurrence matrix, it shows how frequently each word appears alongside other words.
 - Breakdowns the matrix into smaller components that capture the semantic relationships between words.
-- Each word is assigned a unique vector in the high dimensional space.
+- Each word is assigned a unique vector in the high dimensional space representing strong or weak relationships.
 - Words with similar co-occurrence patterns will have vectors positioned closer together in this space.
 - GloVe incorporates valuable statistical information about word usage.
 It can handle words with multiple meanings (polysemy)